Inkesk-Dozing/calorO/README.md

 added to a report file for future reference if needed.

 **Data Preparation**
-Inputs are cleaned (e.g., lowercased, stripped), validated, and stored in structured format (CSV or JSON).
+Inputs are cleaned (e.g., lowercased, stripped), validated, and stored in structured format (CSV or JSON, .txt in this case).

 **Modeling**
 No ML model yet, but logic could be extended to suggest healthier alternatives or predict intake trends.